 December 31: New Year’s Eve

-Midnight brings fireworks across the entire country at once, genuinely worth being outside for.
-Family dinner usually centers on tamales and ponche de frutas, a warm spiced fruit punch.
-The superstitions are half the fun: eating twelve grapes at midnight for twelve wishes, throwing twelve centavos out the door for money, wearing colored underwear depending on what you want for the year ahead, yellow for money, red for love, green for health, walking around the block with an empty suitcase if you want to travel more, and breaking an old glass to toast the new year in a fresh one.
+New Year’s Eve in Guatemala brings another midnight wave of fireworks across the country.
+Family dinner usually centers on tamales and ponche de frutas, and the superstitions are half the fun: eating twelve grapes at midnight, wearing colored underwear depending on what you want for the year ahead, walking around the block with an empty suitcase if you want to travel more, and other family traditions that vary from house to house.

-If you want to be somewhere with energy rather than spending it tucked away, Antigua draws a real crowd for New Year’s, with restaurants and rooftop bars hosting dinners and parties with volcano views.
-Fireworks usually continue long after midnight, so do not expect a quiet night.
+If you want to be somewhere with energy rather than tucked away quietly, Antigua draws a real crowd for New Year’s Eve.
+Restaurants and rooftop bars host dinners and parties, fireworks fill the sky, and the celebrations usually continue long after midnight.

 A Lot Happening, Not a Lot of Time?